jaythaceo/nfl_stats/README.md

-nflgame is an API to retrieve and read NFL Game Center JSON data.
+<h3>nflgame</h3> is an API to retrieve and read NFL Game Center JSON data.
 It can work with real-time data, which can be used for fantasy football.

 nflgame works by parsing the same JSON data that powers NFL.com's live GameCenter.
 Therefore, nflgame can be used to report game statistics while a game is being played.